Lovsan/skhunter/README.md

-SK Hunter Server March 2010
+SK Hunter Server March 2014

 starkingdoms.hunter@gmail.com or lovster6@gmail.com

+edited by magnus and lovsan to work in the updated version of starkingdoms.com, still few bugs with server_class.php becasue bcart started using 24hour clock so the compare times sometimes.

 ================================